vikm2o/tt-scale-flux/README.md

 # tt-scale-flux

+Initially, the repo started out as:

-Simple re-implementation of inference-time scaling Flux.1-Dev as introduced in [Inference-Time Scaling for Diffusion Models beyond Scaling Denoising Steps](https://arxiv.org/abs/2501.09732) by Ma et al. We implement the random search strategy to scale the inference compute budget.
+> Simple re-implementation of inference-time scaling Flux.1-Dev as introduced in [Inference-Time Scaling for Diffusion Models beyond Scaling Denoising Steps](https://arxiv.org/abs/2501.09732) by Ma et al. We implement the random search strategy to scale the inference compute budget.

+But it's been growing now!
+Check out the rest of the README to know more 🤗

 <div align="center">
 <img src="https://huggingface.co/datasets/sayakpaul/sample-datasets/resolve/main/tt-scale-flux/collage_Photo_of_an_athlete_cat_explaining_it_s_latest_scandal_at_a_press_conference_to_journ_i@1-4.png" width=600/>